Stampin' Ground

 Stampin' Ground was an English metalcore band from Cheltenham, initially active from 1995 to 2006, and again in 2014.
 The band has toured with the likes of Anthrax, Chimaira, The Haunted, Agnostic Front, Sick of It All, Soulfly, Arch Enemy, and played the main stage at Download Festival 2003.

 On 24 February 2014, they were announced to be playing the 2014 UK leg of the Sonisphere festival.
 They went on to play a string of dates in that year, which would be their last dates for the time being, finishing at Damnation Festival in November of 2014.

+On 2nd December 2024, it was announced that they will be playing at Damnation Festival 2025, celebrating 20 years of Damnation Festival along with the 25th anniversary of their LP Carved From Empty Words.